 Our studies for children examine how nutrition and physical activity impact growth, development, and brain function.

 - Nourish – The Nourish Study is a nutrition research study that provides healthy meals to moms with a BMI over 30 who are breastfeeding their 4-month old.
 Meals and a 3-month supply of diapers will be provided for participation.

 - Beginnings Follow-Up – Previous Beginnings study participants are invited back to the Arkansas Children’s Nutrition Center for a follow-up study.
 These study participants, who were previously monitored until age 6, will be asked to return to the Center and ACH at age 14 for one visit, which may be broken down into several days depending on their schedule.

 - Glowing and Expecting Follow-Up – Former Glowing and Expecting participants are invited back to the Arkansas Children’s Nutrition Center to participate in a follow-up study for ages 5, 8, 11, and 14.
-Monetary compensation proved to thank you for your time.
+Monetary compensation provided to thank you for your time.

 All research studies require potential participants to be screened over the phone.
 If you are interested in a study and would like to find out if you are eligible, give us a call at (501) 364-3309.